Experience New York City Like a Local

 Whether a bucket list destination or an annual stop, the Big Apple offers so many diversions that no two visits are ever alike.
 With buzzy new restaurants, shows, exhibits and shops constantly cropping up, planning your stay can be head-spinning.
 So Travelzoo's New York staffers -- long accustomed to showing visitors around town -- want to share our favorite strategies.

-You can easily redeem the offers online before your trip, so all you have to do is show up -- and follow these seven steps:
+So all you have to do is show up -- and follow these seven steps:

 Be a smarter theatergoer